 The VLOOKUP Google Sheets function is perhaps one of the most widely used functions in Google Sheets.
 It stands for Vertical Lookup.
 This searches for a key value in the first column of the input range, and it returns the value of a specified cell from the row where it finds the key.
 You can expect an error if the key doesn’t exist.

-- search_key – is the value that the VLOOKUP formula uses to search.
+- search_key – is the value that the VLOOKUP function uses to search.

 - range – is the reference to the range of cells that we are performing a search on.
 Google Sheets application looks for the key in the first column of the range.